Danish08654/Rule-Based-Admin-Chatbot/README.md

 3) If yes → the user gets access to the chat.
 4) If not → access is denied.

-on the command, it runs the correct CRUD operation:
+on the command, it runs the CRUD operation:

 1) Add: creates a new user entry
 2) Delete: removes an existing user